rweijnen/Posh-Snippets/README.md

 Just my collection of PowerShell snippets

+Added simple script to extract assemblies that are weaved using Costura.Fody

 Added a simple script to download and install the Windows 10 Debuggers and set the `_NT_SYMBOL_PATH` Environment Variable https://github.com/rweijnen/Posh-Snippets/blob/master/Get-WinDBG.ps1